4 Characteristics of God’s love in the Bible

 In these short verses, the apostle Paul is revealing what he asks of God in prayer regarding the church members of the city of Ephesus.

 One of the things he asks for, I find the most fascinating.
+He asks that they can understand God’s love.

 Many people live just for living without understanding God’s love, even people who may be living an active religious life.